Top of the page

-Hypospadias (say "hy-puh-SPAY-dee-us") in males is when the opening of the tube (urethra) leading from the bladder does not extend to the tip of the penis.
+Hypospadias (say "hy-puh-SPAY-dee-us") is a birth defect.
+It is when the opening of the tube (urethra) that leads from the bladder is not at the tip of the penis.
 Instead, the opening is on the underside of the penis.

 Your child will need surgery.
-The doctor will create a new opening that allows urine to drain as it should through the penis.
-Your doctor may hold off on surgery for several months until your child can handle the pain medicine.
+The doctor will make a new opening.
+This lets urine drain as it should through the penis.
+Your doctor may wait a few months to do the surgery.
+The doctor will want to make sure that your child can handle the pain medicine.

 Go to https://www.healthwise.net/patientEd

 Enter J916 in the search box to learn more about "Hypospadias in Children: Care Instructions".

 © 2006-2023 Healthwise, Incorporated.
 All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.